 - 1. Alumni Members.
-Persons who served as State environmental commissioners or deputy commissioners since the establishment of ECOS may join as Alumni Members under provisions to be established by the Executive Committee. - 2.
+Persons who served as State environmental commissioners or deputy commissioners since the establishment of ECOS may join as Alumni Members under provisions to be established by the Board of Directors (hereinafter referred to as "the Board"). - 2.
 Other Associate members.
 (RESERVED)

 - C. Voting Privilege.
 During meetings of the body-at-large, each State may cast only one vote.
 That vote shall be cast by each official member or his/her designee.
 A State may exercise voting privileges only if it is in good standing pursuant to Section II.E of these Bylaws.
 A State may give its proxy to another State, in writing, and that proxy vote will be counted, provided the presiding officer of the session in which it is to be used is advised in advance that the proxy has been given.
 To facilitate that notice, the Chair will provide an opportunity for members to declare their proxies prior to each vote.
-(For voting procedures in Executive Committee, see section II.F.5 below.
+(For voting procedures on the Board, see section II.F.6 below.
 For voting procedures on resolutions, see section VII.E below.) - D. Funding.
-ECOS shall be funded through State dues, meeting fees, sponsorships, donations, grants, contracts, and cooperative agreements with Federal agencies or foundations and other such mechanisms as approved by the Executive Committee.
+ECOS shall be funded through State dues, meeting fees, sponsorships, donations, grants, contracts, and cooperative agreements with Federal agencies or foundations and other such mechanisms as approved by the Board.